We hope that the following common dog Q & A’s can answer some of the important questions that you have on your mind in relation to your pets.

 We always recommend that you should Neuter or Spay your Dog.
 Scientific studies have shown that these types of dogs tend to wander less, which reduces the chance of your dog getting lost.

 On this site, we always recommend that you adopt and don’t shop as it reduces the problem of overpopulation of dogs.
-It also can reduce the risk of cancer and helps your dog to live longer.
+It also can reduce the risk of cancer and help your dog to live longer.
 In addition, it also reduces the number of dogs that are euthanized each year at shelters, because they just don’t have the resources to cope.

 What Type of Food Should I Feed My Dog:

-We recommend that you take it over with your vet, as the correct amount can depend on what type of dog you have and also what age it is. feeding it too much can result in an overweight dog, which can bring with it health issues such as diabetes.
+We recommend that you take it over with your vet, as the correct amount can depend on what type of dog you have and what age it is. feeding it too much can result in an overweight dog, which can bring with it health issues such as diabetes.

 What are Common Health Problems in Dogs: